 - 13. Caring Matters by maintaining and developing an asset base which allows the directorate to modernise and improve social care services, further securing high quality and relevance.
-Priorities are: - development of integrated services in the context of the Children's Act and the Children's Plan Building Brighter Futures development of a Children's Resource Centre focussing on outcomes for looked after children which will also support the implementation of the outcomes of "Every Child Matters."
+Priorities are: - development of integrated services in the context of the Children Bill/Act; - development of a Children's Resource Centre focussing on outcomes for looked after children which will also support the implementation of the outcomes of "Every Child Matters."